ChristopherCarver/BreakGlass/Break_Glass_Role_Management_Guide.md

 ---
 ### BGRM versus Elevated Roles
 \
-ServiceNow does not have a break glass framework or model for roles.
+ServiceNow does not have a temporary model for roles; roles are provisioned until manually removed.
 While it is possible to designate a role as an elevated role, role elevation restriction only remains on the platform navigation of ServiceNow, not on the portals or applications.
 Also, role elevation lacks the temporal aspect of security privileges.

 &nbsp;